 Constitutional amendment naturally takes place in countries adhering to the democratic constitutional concept, Denny Indrayana even used the term "Sunatullah" (Badu et al., 2018).
 Albert regarded that constitutional amendment is very strategic and important to create a constitution that a state could ask for (Albert, 2015).
 A good amendment process will produce an expected constitution, as constitutional amendments are strategic term in creating a desired constitution.
-One important aspect in the constitutional amendment process is that there are widely open public spaces in the constitutional amendment process, as stated by Benvindo to be a logical consequence of democracy (Badu et al., 2019).
+One important aspect in the constitutional amendment process, as stated by Benvindo to be a logical consequence of democracy (Badu et al., 2019).